walder/Skynet-IADS/README.md

 ### Accessing SAM sites in the IADS

-The following functions exist to access SAM sites added to the IADS, these all support daisy chaining options:
+The following functions exist to access SAM sites added to the IADS, they all support daisy chaining options:

-Returns all SAM sites with the corresponding nato name, see [sam-types-db.lua](https://github.com/walder/Skynet-IADS/blob/master/skynet-iads-source/sam-types-db.lua).
+Returns all SAM sites with the corresponding Nato name, see [sam-types-db.lua](https://github.com/walder/Skynet-IADS/blob/master/skynet-iads-source/sam-types-db.lua).
 Don't add Nato code names like Grumble, Gainful, just wite SA-6, SA-9.
 ```
 redIADS:getSAMSitesByNatoName('SA-6')
 ```